r-andy79/issue-tracker-project/README.md

 * I want to be able to update the ticket status, to give user a feedback on a progress

 ## Features
 Application allows users to create two type of tickets: bugs and features.
+Bugs should be used to report any issues related to the application and features should be raised whenever a user comes up with a new functionality idea that could be implemented.
+Users can upvote bugs, if they have the same issue to prioritise fixing it.
+Features will be developed based on the total amount contributed towards a specific feature.

 ## Technologies Used
 Django